-Before you take your pupils to the field to plant trees, make sure you plan well the activity, its learning objectives and expected outcomes.
-Read on page 4 our tips for the planting day to get inspired.
+Before you take your pupils outside to plant trees, make sure you plan well the activity, its learning objectives and expected outcomes.
+Read on page 7 our tips for the planting day to get inspired.

 Explore with them our Educational Pack Terra Mission, especially the theme dedicated to trees to learn more about them and the importance of tree planting.